nmacbean/ORCHIDEE-Param-DA-Review-GBC/FIG4/readme.md

-This folder contains the script needed to produce Figure 2.
-The simulations can be found in Zenodo repository:
+This folder contains the script+data needed to produce Figure 4.
+The data needed to produce the plot are contained in the script itself.